 - 6.7.
 No Event Notification is required for Approved Sales see Rules and Regulations Section 7 for details of running an Approved Sale. - 6.8.
 Organisers must institute a responsible service of alcoholic beverages policy and comply with the liquor licensing laws. - 6.9.
 The following is a list of types of events Branches may consider hosting using the Rules and Regulations of the Society: - 6.9.1.
 Australian Stock Horse Classes/Shows Led, Hack, Working, Station Horse, Pleasure Hack, Time Trial, Show Hunter, Working Hunter, Futurity, Maturity, ASHLA and Stockman's Turnout. - 6.9.2.
 Stock Horse Challenge made up of classes listed in the Rules and Regulations of the Society. - 6.9.3.
 Campdrafting - 6.9.4.
 Youth Events - 6.9.5.
 Coaching Clinics and Riding Schools - 6.9.6.
 Recreational Rides - 6.9.7.
 Novelty Events - 6.9.8.
 Station Cutting - 6.9.9.
 Team Yarding - 6.9.10.
 Dressage - 6.9.11.
 Sales - 6.9.12.
 Meetings - 6.9.13.
 Information Days - 6.9.14.
 Show Jumping when branches wish to conduct Show Jumping Events as part of their program that they must use an accredited course builder and accredited judge. - 6.10.
 All other disciplines and events must be approved by the Board of Directors prior to the event being advertised - 6.11.
 Events may be run either in conjunction with another organisation or within another organisations' event i.e. a ring at an Agricultural Show on approval of an application to the Board - 6.11.1.
-To be approved an application for and event with another organisation will need to be received by Head Office not less than 3 months prior to the event and include: - 6.11.1.1.
+To be approved an application for and event with another organisation will need tobe received by Head Office not less than 3 months prior to the event and include: - 6.11.1.1.
 Full event details including disciplines involved - 6.11.1.2.
 Circumstances involved - 6.11.1.3.
 Details of any agreement with the other organisation. - 6.11.1.4.
 Any other pertinent details requested by the Board or its representative. - 6.12.
-The Society's Public Liability Insurance Cover will not cover Branches and Management Councils that act outside Approved Events or run events in conjunction with other committees or organisations without prior permission from the Board.
+The Society's Public Liability Insurance Cover will not cover Branches and Management Councils that act outside Approved Events or run events in conjunction with other committees or organisations without prior permission from the Board. - 6.13.
+If Branches are running events that have been approved to have non-Members or unregistered horses compete and where there are restrictions on entries or limited spaces available, preferences must be given to Members and competition eligible Australian Stock Horses.
+Entries can be opened to Members in advance to ensure Members are not disadvantaged.